 These screens can be adjusted to improve customer journey on each step through Jira Service Desk – either with native configuration tools, or with the help of dedicated apps to extend the customization possibilities of the solution.
 Among these possibilities are displaying SLA, attachments, linked issues or external links to customers, managing visibility of fields, options, request types or even whole Customer Portals.
 Some options and solutions even allow you to completely redesign your Customer Portal, or just apply your brand and thus ensure a consistent customer experience across all your communication channels.
 We’re going to publish a series of articles covering every single detail of this topic – follow us on LinkedIn, Twitter or Facebook to stay tuned!

 The four screens that constitute the Customer Portal in Jira Service Desk

 We’ve enjoyed our trip to USA very much, and we’re happy to have met so many new people!
 But the Events Fall is not over yet – next up on our schedule are EuroSTAR, the biggest software testing expo in Europe, celebration of our friends DEISER’s 20th anniversary during DEISER Enterprise Days in Madrid, and Digital Workplace Summit 2018 by Communardo in Munich, which will be the last opportunity to say hi to us until next year.
 See you there!

-If you’d like to learn more about modern IT service management with Jira Service Desk, we’ve collected the slides from some of the speakers’ presentations at Jira Service Desk Day 2018 and put it on SlideShare.
+If you’d like to learn more about modern IT service management with Jira Service Desk, take a look at the slides from some of the speakers’ presentations on SlideShare, or read on: